 Then the chorus: Your love never fails.
 It never gives up.
 It never runs out on me.

 Then the bridge: Because on and on, and on, and on it goes.
 It overwhelms and satisfies my soul.
 And I never, ever, have to be afraid.
 One thing remains, yes, one thing remains: God’s love.8

 The song reminds us that Jesus’ love is like a fountain that never runs dry.
-It gushes forth to cleanse us from sin and impurity and to refresh us.9
+It gushes forth to cleanse us from sin and impurity and to refresh and revive us.9

 Encouragement from Immanuel

 People wish us “Happy New Year!” and mean well.
 But we need God’s supernatural encouragement and help now and all the time.
 The Lord spoke to Joshua 3,400 years ago as God’s people were heading into the Promised Land.
 Joshua had a gigantic assignment, way beyond his abilities.
 He was afraid of strong enemies and he knew that God’s people would face severe perils and dangers.
 But the Lord told him:

 “Be strong and very courageous.
 Be careful to obey all the law my servant Moses gave you.
 Do not turn from it to the right or to the left, that you may be successful wherever you go….Do not be afraid.
 Do not be discouraged, for the Lord your God will be with you wherever you go.”10